singing + songwriting

 After the recording of “In Tarnation”, Hillie spent several years performing professionally in the Big Bend region of Far West Texas… gigging in luxury hotel courtyards, flanked by coyotes on top of mesas, and inside world-class bars built into underground caves.
 Her music blended seamlessly into the region’s monolithic landscape.

-Hillie returned to the northeast in 2016 and focused on a number of other projects as she reconciled her love of the western landscape with her reverence for the orientation and lifestyle of the North Country.
+Hillie returned to the northeast in 2016 and focused on a number of other projects as she reconciled her love of the western landscape with her reverence for the orientation and lifestyle of the North Country, including maintaining her radio show on NPR stations in West Texas.
 In the summer of 2017, she booked residencies and shows throughout the High Peaks region of the Adirondacks, marking her return to live performance.
+After touring out west with The Prairie Wallflowers (spring/summer 2018), she is settling into a full-time life in the Adirondack region and will be maintaining a consist line-up of acoustic bookings in the area, while developing a musical ensemble and video production team for collaborative musical projects.

 (Participants on her album of solo material "In Tarnation" have also played on such well-known albums as: